jbcoe/polymorphic_value/talks/2017_1_25_cxx_london.md

 };
 ```

-The compiler-generated special member functions all work as intended.
+The compiler-generated special-member functions all work as intended.

-We've added polymorphism to our original composite.
+`const`-ness is propagated to members.

 ---